 The same type of attention to a classical standard may be seen in Seignac’s handling of transparent drapery.
 Whether depicting a modest woman in a Greek-styled garment or a semi-nude nymph, Seignac utilizes drapery to uncover the body underneath the texture.

-Seignac’s career flourished in the midst of the turbulent end of the century art world of Paris, an environment that nourished a wealth of artistic developments from the commercial poster art of Toulouse-Lautrec to the private abstractions of Bonnard and Vuillard to the ever-popular paintings of Jules Breton.
+Seignac’s career flourished in the midst of the turbulent end of the century art world of Paris, an environment that nourished a wealth of artistic developments from the commercial poster art of Henri de Toulouse-Lautrec to the private abstractions of Pierre Bonnard and Jean-Édouard Vuillard to the ever-popular paintings of Jules Breton.

 Beginning in 1897, Guillaume Seignac was a regular exhibitor at the Salon des Artistes Françaises, winning an honorable mention in 1900, and in 1903, a Third Class medal.